IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 content/

-received/ # Received content objects — written by reader
+received/ # Received content objects — written by reader-postprocess

-created/ # Authored content objects — written by author (copies)
+created/ # Authored content objects — written by author-postprocess

 endorsements/

-received/ # Received endorsements — written by reader
+received/ # Received endorsements — written by reader-postprocess

-created/ # Created endorsements — written by reader
+created/ # Created endorsements — written by reader-postprocess

-session-log.md # Appended by reader, author, and network script; compacted by compactor; prefix entries with [component-name]
+session-log.md # Appended by post-processing scripts and network script; compacted by compactor; prefix entries with [component-name]

 status.md # Current system health summary — written by maintenance